zolstein/type-walk/README.md

 `type WalkFn[Ctx any, In any] func(Ctx, Arg[In]) error`

 `In` is the type being walked. `Arg[In]` is a wrapper type, which represents a value of type `In` in the context of the walk.
-The `In` value can be read with `Get` method, and (if it represents an addressable value) can be set with `Set`.
+The `In` value can be read with`Get`, and (if it represents an addressable value) can be set with `Set`.
 `CanSet` can be used to check if the arg is settable.

 `Ctx` is a "do whatever you want" parameter.
 It's a value that's passed along with the values you're walking through the program.
 You can use it to modify the way you process a value, pass information between levels of the walk, or expose results to the rest of your program after the walk finishes.
-(For example, if you used type-walk to write a JSON serializer, `Ctx` might contain an io.Writer to serialize to, and track the indentation level.)
+(For example, if you used type-walk to write a JSON serializer, `Ctx` might contain an io.Writer to serialize to, and an integer to track the indentation level.)
 However, note that `Ctx` must be the same type for the entire walk - different In types can't use different Ctx types.

 We choose the walk function to apply for a value of a particular type in one of two ways:

 1. A function for handling a specific type was registered directly - in this case, we just call that function.
-2. No function was registered for that type, so we look for a function to compile one for types based on its kind.
+2. No function was registered for that type, so we look for a function to compile one for type based on its kind.
-   Assuming we have one, we compile a new function for the type, save it for future use, then call it.
+   Assuming we have a compile function for the kind, we compile a new function for the type, save it for future use, then call it.

 (If we don't have a compile function registered for that kind, we give up and return an error.)